ajaysundark/Othello/README.md

 gallows being built.
 You don't need fancy graphics, just provide some way of conveying action.

-> **max**: ideas to offer: (a) twitter-like stream of events, (b) scoreboard, (c) live-updating charts.
-(I think the existing ideas are ok, but they place the focus on home-built graphics, which are hard and out of scope)
+Other potential options:

+- twitter-like stream of events
+- scoreboard
+- live-updating charts

 ### Stats overview ###
-The final requirement is some statistics page for the game.
+The final requirement is some statistics web page for the game.
 This can be displaying the number of times a person took a specific action, the amount of time that it took a game to finish, et cetera.
 Show any statistics that you think would be interesting for your specific game.

-> **max**: it's unclear if this is an API endpoint or a web page.
-If a web page, is it web sockets or static?
+You can make this static or use web sockets to update content live here.

 ## Setting up your database ##
 Someone from each group should create an account with [mLab](https://mlab.com/)